 Marriages up until around the 18th century were usually organized by family members, and various negotiations had to take place regarding finances, suitability, and various obligations.
 The process of arranged marriage has differed in different parts of the world and time periods.
 Sometimes the couple were allowed to meet first, and sometimes they just saw a photograph before the wedding!

 In some parts of the world, arranged marriage is still very much a normal arrangement.
 In most developed and secular countries it has all but died out in place of a more liberal approach to marriage and relationships, but in countries such as India, Pakistan, and in tribal areas of South America, arrange marriage is still the standard.

-When it comes to Japan, there is a long history of arranged marriage (omiai) which still exists today.
+Japan has a long history of arranged marriage, called omiai.
 Japan has changed its views somewhat and nowadays many people are choosing partners whom they know and love, but it is estimated that around 5% to 6% of Japanese still go down the arranged marriage route and opt to have their partners chosen for them.

 Japan has historically had a strict view of marriage.
 You could say that historically so have most nations.
 However, in Japan, as views have persisted and remain today.
 For example, traditionally the age that people were expected to be married in Japan was 25 for women and 30 for men.

 Women who were not married by 25 were often slandered and seen as past their expiry date.
 They were sometimes referred to as ‘christmas cake’, which meant that they were ‘unsold after the 25th’.
 It was a real social and cultural pressure to marry by 25 or face never marrying at all.

 Nowadays, the average age of marriage has steadily increased to 29 for women and 31 for men, and unmarried women can tend to live their lives without much hassle.
 However, it is still a societal norm to marry before having children and moving in with a partner, and social pressure is strong for people in their late 20’s and 30’s to get married and have a family.